KaanAydinli/KaanAydinli/README.md

-- 👋 Hi, I’m @KaanAydinli
+-  Hi, I’m Kaan.
-- 👀 I’m interested in swimming, chess and fitness
+-  I’m interested in swimming, chess and fitness.
-- 🌱 I’m currently learning Computer Science on Bilkent
+-  I’m currently learning Computer Science on Bilkent.

 <!---
 KaanAydinli/KaanAydinli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.